Dynamic Analysis

 Tag your solution with random, dictionary, syntatic, and dynamic.

 This approach manipulates a list of byte-strings called test cases.
-The user of the fuzzer are expected to provide a function of those byte-strings to input of the program.
+The user of the fuzzer are expected to provide a function that can parse those byte-strings into input of the program.
 And now the fun begins.

 We start with the empty byte-string as input, then we find its coverage (the bytecode offsets it executes).
 We add that byte-string to a list we call interesting.